How Human-Centric Lighting Improves Healthcare Spaces

 Human-centric lighting brings back a sense of time.
 Day feels like day.
 Night feels like night.

-Core Benefits of HCL in Healthcare Environments
+Core Benefits of Human Centric Lightning in Healthcare Environments

 Sleep and Recovery